 I originally got this idea from Jimmy Moore’s Livin La Vida Low Carb Blog, and adapted it to our tastes.
 Play around with the stevia and spices to suit your taste! (and check out his blog for some other great recipes!)

-Real Food Pumpkin Cheesecake Recipe
+Gluten-Free Pumpkin Cheesecake Recipe

-A creamy pumpkin cheesecake made with healthy real-food ingredients and minimal sweetener!
+A creamy pumpkin cheesecake made with healthy real food ingredients and minimal sweetener!

-- 2 Tablespoons of coconut oil or butter
+- 2 TBSP coconut oil or butter

 - 1 egg